bruno-collections/bruno-starter-guide/README.md

 12. [Working with OpenAPI Specification](#12---working-with-openapi-specification)
 13. [Bruno CLI](#13---bruno-cli)

+## ✅ Prerequisites

+Before you begin, make sure you have the following:

+- 🧑‍💻 Basic understanding of APIs and HTTP methods (GET, POST, etc.)
+- 🧰 [Bruno](https://www.usebruno.com/downloads) installed on your system
+- 💾 Git installed and configured (optional but recommended for collaboration)

+---

+## 📘 How to Use This Guide

+Each challenge in this guide follows a consistent structure:

+- **README Documentation:**
+  Read through the detailed instructions and explanations provided for each challenge in this README.
+They will guide you through the concepts and tasks.

+- **Challenge File (Challenge-XX.bru):**
+  Each section has a corresponding Challenge file where you apply what you've learned—run requests, write scripts, and test your understanding.

+> 💡 Start with reading the instructions for each challenge in this README file, then open the corresponding Challenge-XX.bru file to experiment and complete the challenge.

+---

+👉 Ready to begin?
+Head to the first challenge: **01 - Bruno Basics**

 ## 01 - Bruno Basics

 👋 Welcome to **Day 1** of the Bruno Starter Guide!